Vision (Marvel Comics): White Vision

 Wanda is traumatized by her husband no longer being able to love her or reciprocate her love, and is further unnerved to learn that what she knew of his origins might be a lie.
 She then learns that her children Thomas and Billy are evidently not real but rather magical constructs she herself created due to a "hysterical pregnancy" and an unexplained increase in her magical abilities.
 The demon lord Mephisto seemingly wipes the children from existence.
 Wanda also loses her memory of the children's existence.
 Immediately afterward, Wanda once again falls under mind control during Atlantis Attacks.
 Though she regains control, the stress of the last few weeks causes her to become nonverbal and unresponsive.

-At this point, Simon at last offers his brain patterns to restore Vision's emotions.
+At this point, a guilt-ridden Simon at last offers his brain patterns to restore Vision's emotions.
 The android declines, saying he is now a different entity than the one who existed before being dismantled, and getting these brain waves would not restore the original Vision back but would only create a copy programmed to mimic him.
 Unable to emotionally comfort Wanda and believing he would be more useful to the main Avengers East team, Vision leaves Avengers West.
-It is later confirmed that the two annul their marriage after Wanda recovers, as Vision considers that he is a separate entity from her husband, who "died" when he was dismantled.
+It is later confirmed that the two annul their marriage after Wanda recovers, as the new Vision feels it inappropriate to take the place of his deceased predecessor.

 While Vision works with Avengers East, Wanda regains the memory of her children during a battle with Immortus, who was responsible for manipulating recent events in her life and increasing her power.
 Glad to remember her twins even if they are gone, Wanda spends some time learning to cope with the loss.